 New contract for Data Respons

-Data Respons has signed contracts of NOK 20 million (EUR 2.3 million) with customers in the Kongsberg region.
-The contracts comprise both new products and extensions of ongoing deliveries.
+Data Respons has signed a contract totaling NOK 90 million (EUR 9.850 million) with a customer in the Healthcare solution market.

-Data Respons will deliver computer solutions that are embedded into the customer's industrial products and a range of specialist services.
-The deliveries will take place next year.
+The contract comprises deliveries of smart devices embedded in the customers' end products.
+The deliveries will take place within the next two years.

-- Data Respons has a broad customer base in the Kongsberg region and more than 15 years of experience in this area.
-In close cooperation with our customers, we are involved in a large number of exciting technology projects and deliveries, says CEO Kenneth Ragnvaldsen in Data Respons ASA.
+“Several of our customers focus their product development towards industrial digitalization and IoT (connectivity), which blend perfectly with our competence platform and provides access to new assignments and innovative R&D projects,” says Kenneth Ragnvaldsen, CEO of Data Respons ASA.

 Lockheed selects Harris to deliver F-35's next-gen processor Lockheed Martin has selected Harris Corporation to develop and deliver the next generation...